-Do you really want an experience of a lifetime, try a North Cape tour in the winter time!
+Do you want an experience of a lifetime?
+Try a North Cape tour during the winter!

 First rule first: Remember that everything may be canselled due to weather conditions.